 The Dana Foundation recently released a request for proposals for planning grants for future Dana Centers for Neuroscience & Society.
 The deadline for proposals is July 6, 2022.

 Last week marked my second anniversary as BRAIN Director, an amazing opportunity and challenge for which I am deeply grateful.
 Over the past two years, I’ve strived to maintain perspective about all that we do, and to be guided by others’ views and critiques.

-The BRAIN Initiative® Alliance invites BRAIN scientists to share their tools with the scientific community via their new web form and has released the next issue of their Toolmakers Newsletter.
+Have you read the latest BRAIN Initiative Alliance newsletter?
+BRAIN scientists are invited to share their tools with the scientific community in the Toolmakers Newsletter.